ballerina-platform/ballerina-lang/samples/getting_started/fileService/README.txt

 Description
 ===========
+This sample demonstrates file processing capability of Ballerina.

-This sample will start a service called 'OrderProcessService'
+The sample will start a service called 'OrderProcessService' which will keep processing orders where each order is an actual file, placed in a specific folder.

 Scenario is as follows:
 - Assume that there exists a folder in the local file system called "orders"